appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 # Trigger UI Actions

-This guide shows you how to initiate and manage UI workflows, which allows you to trigger multiple queries or JavaScript functions in response to user actions.
+This guide shows you how to initiate and manage UI actions, which allows you to trigger multiple queries or JavaScript functions in response to user actions.
 They can be executed serially, in parallel, or conditionally to create complex, dynamic behaviors.

 ## Execute actions in a specific order